teremterem/litellm-server-boilerplate/README.md

     # additional parameters as needed
 ```

-## P.S.
-You are very welcome to join our [MiniAgents Discord Server 👥](https://discord.gg/ptSvVnbwKt)
+## P. S. You are very welcome to join our [MiniAgents Discord Server 👥](https://discord.gg/ptSvVnbwKt)